vaderbyte/vaderbyte/README.md

 ### Index
-* personal_project (under construction) -  here you will find an overview of my work with highlights from topics like:
+* PersonalREP (under construction) -  here you will find an overview of my work with highlights from topics like:
   * Python Coding
   * SQL
   * Tableau Visualization